dasilvacontin/dasilvacontin.github.io/_drafts/squashing-pushed-commits.md

 layout: post
 title: Squashing pushed commits after the code review
 categories: git software development
+goals:
+  1. explain what does 'squashing commits' mean
+  2. explain the benefits of squashing commits
+  3. explain how to squash commits in a pushed branch
 ---

 During the review process of a [Pull Request], reviewers and maintainers are likely to point out code quality improvements or bugs in your changes.
-To address these comments, you push additional commits to the pull request's branch.
+To address these comments, you push additional commits to the Pull Request's branch.

+Yep, Pull Requests get updated with every update in their branch – no need to close the PR and open a new one.
+It's preferable to gather all the iterations and discussion about the proposed changes in a single place, a single Pull Request.

 Once the reviewers are happy with the changes, you'll probably hear something like:

-> please squash (please)
+> please squash _(oh god please)_

 They actually mean you should squash _commits_.
 So...

-## What is squashing commits?
+## What does "squash commits" mean?

+> to squash
 > 1. crush or squeeze (something) with force so that it becomes flat, soft, or out of shape.

+To "squash commits" means to combine commits resulting in a smaller ammount of commits.
+You

-Squashing commits means combining commits that are part of the same change.
+Squashing commits means combining commits.
+You combine commits that are part of the same change into a single commit.
 Squashing creates a new commit by combining two or more commits, and replaces them in your branch with the combined one.

 Commits hold a reference to their `parent` commit (like in a [linked list]), so commits that follow the ones you squashed will have to be rewriten to update their `parent` reference.